 Simon Bray is shining a light on grief by re-staging old photographs of people with their lost loved ones.
 We discover why Simon is recording their stories through his photos and podcast.

 “These are people who live down the road from you, opening up and sharing their experiences of potentially the hardest days they’ve lived through,” says photographer Simon Bray.
 “That’s not easy, but it’s reality.”

-Simon is the creator of photography project Loved&Lost, which tells the stories of ordinary people and the loved ones they’ve lost.
+Simon is the creator of Loved&Lost, a photography project and podcast which tells the stories of ordinary people and the loved ones they’ve lost.
 By interviewing participants and re-staging their precious family photographs, Simon uncovers the unique and special relationships behind the picture.